Night Creatures - 1962

 Night Creatures - released June 13, 1962.
 Directed by Peter Graham Scott

 The 1962 Night Creatures from Hammer Films is packaged as just another horror movie from the famous British film company which specialized in scarey films, but it isn't one at all.
 It does contain some footage of ghostly horse-riding, but this is only a facade used by a group of ex-pirates to conduct a smuggling operation and to frighten away inquisitive villagers (the highly mobile skeletal figures are called 'marsh-phantoms' in the story, the movie is referencing the legend of phantom beings on the Romney Marshes in England).

 There is a brief interlude aboard ship at the beginning of the film, but otherwise our pirate (or really, ex-pirate) cast is generally land-bound.
 Yvonne Romaine is Imogene who works as a 'serving wench' at the ale house, and Peter Cushing is Dr. Blyss, the local pastor at the church which is also incidentally a headquarters for the smuggling operation.
 Dr Blyss isn't everything he seems, and a special police investigation sent by the King to locate the supposed smugglers will eventually end up at his doorstep.
 But there is much more at stake than just the secrets about moving contraband.

 Redemption isn't a usual Hammer Film theme, but it shows up here.
 Oliver Reed (as Harry Cobtree) is brooding and handsome, and his (secret) love affair with Imogene is an additional complication (Cobtree comes from a higher social position, a genuine problem for a 'serving wench' in 18th century England).
-Meanwhile, Imogene's legal guardian Mr. Rash the innkeeper (Martin Benson) can barely keep his hands off Imogene (she either shoves or slaps him out of the way when he can't contain himself) but when he learns a few secrets about Dr. Blyss he thinks he has finally found a tool to control the beautiful bar maid.
+Meanwhile, Imogene's legal guardian Mr. Rash the innkeeper (Martin Benson) can barely keep his hands off Imogene, she must either shoves or slap him to keep his hands off of her.
+When Rash learns a few secrets about Dr. Blyss he thinks he has finally found a tool to control and manipulate the beautiful bar maid.
 He, of course, is mistaken.

 The direction by Peter Scott makes the best of the limited number of sets and the galloping ghosts are very impressive.
 Scott seems to treat Yvonne Romaine's beauty as one of the movie's special effects, and Peter Cushing is his usual all-business serious self, with humor showing up just around the edges.